 21) Music Venues Suck

 Coming from the Bay Area, such an epic center of music and performance, I’ve found that Portland flat out sucks when it comes to real entertainment.
-It seems that the Roseland Theater and The Crystal Ballroom are the most booked venues here and it’s a joke compared to say the Fox Theater in Oakland or Filmore, Warfield, Bill Graham, etc in San Francisco.
+The Roseland Theater and The Crystal Ballroom are the most booked venues here, and it’s a joke compared to, say, the Fox Theater in Oakland or Filmore, Warfield, Bill Graham, etc., in San Francisco.
 For example, I went to see Shpongle when they were here in Portland and expected to see Shpongle Live(I was at that show).
-As soon as I made it upstairs in this all ages alcohol restricted tiny venue and saw the stage, I knew there was no way in hell they were going to fit on that small stage.
+As soon as I made it upstairs in this all-ages alcohol restricted tiny venue and saw the stage, I knew there was no way in hell they were going to fit on that small stage.
 What a joke!
-Turns out they had to do a “DJ set” meaning not Shpongle at all.
+It turns out they had to do a “DJ set,” meaning not Shpongle at all.
 I will try to stay away from going back there no matter who is playing.
 It would be a shame if Beats Antique came to town.
 They would have nowhere to do their full ensemble.

-I did go back for Tech N9ne and same thing, small over crowded stage, all ages, beer restricted to upstairs away from the show, etc. Oh and they always end early.
+I did go back for Tech N9ne, and the same thing, small overcrowded stage, all ages, beer restricted to upstairs away from the show, etc. Oh, and they always end early.
 Like midnight?
-But this is the best Portland has to offer and that’s the problem.
-If you like live music, be prepared for small crappy venues with sub par sound systems and all ages.
-There are a lot of smaller more intimate venues for local bands and what not and that’s cool but that is any city.
-This place just lacks higher caliber venues.
-And I know if I have not pissed you Portlanders off yet, this was the last straw because you will defend this place but really, you’re missing out.
+But this is the best Portland has to offer, and that’s the problem.
+If you like live music, be prepared for small crappy venues with sub-par sound systems and all ages.
+There are a lot of smaller, more intimate venues for local bands and whatnot, and that’s cool, but that is any city.
+This place lacks higher-caliber venues.
+And I know if I have not pissed you Portlanders off yet, this was the last straw because you will defend this place, but really, you’re missing out.

 22) Liquor Stores

-A very strange thing here is if you ask someone where the nearest “liquor store” is they will direct you to a far away location.
-It no longer means corner store or ghetto mart, it actually means state liquor store.
-That’s right, you can not by hard alcohol at the corner store or grocery store.
-You must go to a state appointed market where prices are much higher than wherever you’re coming from.
-These close early and cost a lot more than normal.
-I think they do this to keep the bar / drinking scene thriving since it’s where most people work.
+A bizarre thing here is that if you ask someone where the nearest “liquor store” is, they will direct you to a distant location.
+It no longer means a corner store or ghetto mart; it means state liquor store.
+That’s right; you can not buy hard alcohol at the corner store or grocery store.
+You must go to a state-appointed market where prices are much higher than wherever you’re coming from.
+These close early, and the cost are a lot more than average.
+I think they do this to keep the bar/drinking scene thriving since it’s where most people work.